petero-codes/leraningmanagement-system/docs/04_COMPLETE_DOCUMENTATION.md

 ### Executive Summary

 The Student Academic Management System (SAMS) is a comprehensive web-based application designed to streamline student record management, course administration, and academic reporting for educational institutions.
-Built using PHP, MySQL, HTML, CSS, and JavaScript, the system provides a secure, efficient, and user-friendly platform for managing academic operations.
+Built using PHP, PostgreSQL, HTML, CSS, and JavaScript, the system provides a secure, efficient, and user-friendly platform for managing academic operations.

 ### Problem Statement